- Chart

 Opportunities

-- Leveraging e-commerce and direct-to-consumer channels.
+- Leveraging e-commerce channels for direct-to-consumer sales and broader reach.

 Threats